Pride Month in the U.S. Celebrates LGBTQ+ Progress and Equality

 Growing up in San Francisco means I've always had the privilege of being immersed in all things pride.
 Rainbow flags wave year-round in and beyond the city's Castro district, and I've never known a June that wasn't wholly dedicated to prepping for the city's massive Pride Parade, celebrating the LGBTQ+ community.

-But it's safe to say this tiny 49-square-mile (127-square-kilometer) bubble I live in is a unique space for acceptance and equality; the right to express gay pride isn't guaranteed in most parts of the world, but the movement has come a long way since its inception more than 50 years ago.
+But it's safe to say this tiny 49-square-mile (127-square-kilometer) bubble I live in is a unique space for acceptance and equality; the right to express pride in non-heterosexual love isn't guaranteed in most parts of the world, but the movement has come a long way since its inception more than 50 years ago.

 Advertisement